eclipse-zenoh/zenoh-pico/docs/platforms.rst

 A package usually:

 * exports the library targets it owns;
-* registers any platform, network, or backend descriptor directories it provides.
+* registers any platform, network, or transport descriptor directories it provides.

 Installed package descriptors should use imported targets instead of package